jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - Apple M Series mac mini
 - Rockchip RK3588 / RK3588S SBC (**Advanced Users Only**)

-### Potentially Problematic Hardware

-These hardware platforms might lead to a poor Jellyfin experience.
-Please be careful to avoid them when shopping for hardware.

-- Intel "Atom" CPUs: Intel J/M/N/Y series low power CPUs up to 11th gen use a different architecture than higher end parts, leading to subpar performance despite what their names might suggest.
-Please be careful about these parts when shopping for a system to run Jellyfin.
-- Prebuilt NAS devices: The software environment on most Prebuilt NAS devices often causes 3rd party software to be hard to install and not work properly.
-They also often have low end processors that are too slow for a good Jellyfin experience (Intel Atom, Realtek ARM CPUs etc.).
-- Most Single Board Computers (SBC): Most SBCs (Including Raspberry Pis and **especially the Pi 5**) are too slow to provide a good Jellyfin experience since they often lack proper support for hardware acceleration.
-If You really want to run Jellyfin on an SBC, please look at models based on the following platforms: Rockchip RK3588 / RK3588S, Intel Core, Intel 12th gen N series
-- AMD Graphics: AMD Graphics have poor encoder quality and poor driver support. **This applies even on Linux**.
-- Low end GPUs: Certain low end GPUs (eg. GT1030, RX6400) don't have hardware encoding available.
-These models can't be used for Jellyfin hardware acceleration.

 ## Detailed Guide

 ### CPU